Helga Vlahović: Career

 With the fall of Yugoslavia in 1991 and the onset of the Croatian War of Independence, Vlahović was quickly put in charge of informational television series relating to the war on the newly formed HRT channel.
 She was head of "war information programming" until the end of war in 1995.
 In 1996, she started her own television series, Govorimo o zdravlju (We Talk About Health), which covered many health and wellness topics.
 Vlahović officially retired in 2006, but nevertheless maintained her television presence until her final broadcast on 1 January 2012.

 Personal life

 Vlahović had two daughters, Renee Pea (born 1975), from her ten-year marriage to Franc Pea, and Karla Brnobić (born 1982), from her marriage to neurosurgeon Miljenko Brnobić, who died in 1997.
 It was his influence which inspired her to start the program Govorimo o zdravlju.

 Death

-In 2009 Vlahović was diagnosed with cancer.
+In 2009 Vlahović was diagnosed with uterine cancer.
 In early 2012 it was reported her condition has worsened and she was hospitalised.
 She died on 27 February 2012, aged 67.